 - Hard CAP - the maximum a Handicap Index can increase to is Anchor Point + 5.

 - Extraordinary Scoring Reduction (ESR) - an adjustment to the Handicap Index after a very low score has been posted (-1 for between 7 and 9 under, -2 for 10 or more under).
-Sits behind the Handicap Index calculation and 'drops off' after 20 rounds.
+This reduction sits behind the Handicap Index average calculation and 'drops off' after 20 rounds.

 - New Player Handicaps are initially allocated at 2 less than the best of 3 x 18 hole cards submitted.
 Cards can be submitted as 6 x 9 hole or some other combination.
 Subsequent Handicap Index calculations change as more scores are entered. e.g.

 - Transition Handicap - The initial Handicap Index that will be calculated when the new system comes into effect as described on the Transition Handicaps page.
 The average of the best 8 scores from the last 20 in the player's current Handicap Record, but with an adjustment to reflect the Slope Rating in each round played (and probably some form of CAP too).
-Players will be able to see their expected Transition Handicap on screen when the handicapping software has been updated in Spring 2019.
-Players are encouraged to submit plenty of scores between now and then so that Handicap Index is a good reflection of current playing ability.
+Players will be able to see their expected Transition Handicap on screen when the handicapping software is updated prior to introduction of the WHS.
+Players are encouraged to submit plenty of scores between now and November 2020 so that their Handicap Index is a good reflection of current playing ability.
 9 hole scores are acceptable and clubs are encouraged to run 9 hole competitions to help with this.

-- Handicaps are re-calculated at midnight (local time) even if a competition on that day has not been closed and players get instant notification (as long as the player has input their score into the computer !!!)
+- Handicaps will be re-calculated at midnight (local time) even if a competition on that day has not been closed.
+The players get immediate notification (as long as the player has input their score into the computer !!!)

 - Handicaps won't lapse if a player has a break from the game or is not a current member of a golf club